corn-bred/programming-journey-2025/README.md

 I rewrote bresenham's algorithm, with this time knowing how it works.
 I never thought algebra would actually help me in coding, yet here we are.

 For tomorrow, I will try and make a naive version of it working for all sectors.

+# December 19

+I forgot to commit yesterday and I'm also one day off every commit.
+I guess I have to commit earlier than 9pm now.
+It works for slopes > 1 but not for negative numbers.